chavarera/PythonScript/Class/ClassesandObjects.md

             print("i am from Display method")
 ```

-**Note**:-if you run above programm you will not get any output because a class is useless until it's object is created.
+**Note**:-if you run above program you will not get any output because a class is useless until it's an object is created.

 ### How to create an empty class